Bounding nonminimality and a conjecture of Borovik-Cherlin: Toward an upper bound: generic transitivity

 Now, internality together with weak orthogonality yields a transitive action of the binding group on the realisations of the type.
 In the totally transcendental case this is a definable homogeneous space, and understanding it should (and will) be useful.
 One obstacle, however, is that the minimal type $r$ produced in Proposition~\ref{internality} need not be over the same parameters as $p$, whereas that is necessary to apply Proposition~\ref{wo}.
 In certain theories of interest, however, such as differentially closed fields and compact complex manifolds, every nonmodular minimal type $r$ over whatever parameters is nonorthogonal to one over the empty set.
 We therefore impose the following additional assumptions on our theory:

-\begin{assumption} Suppose $T$ is totally transcendental and every nonmodular minimal type is nonorthogonal to a minimal type over the empty set. \end{assumption}
+\begin{assumption} Suppose $T$ is totally transcendental and every nonmodular minimal type is nonorthogonal to a minimal type-definable set over the empty set that eliminates imaginaries. \end{assumption}

+Suppose that $T$ is a totally transcendental theory satisfying a strong form of the Zilber trichotomy in the sense that there is a definable pure algebraically closed field $F$ such that every nonmodular minimal type is nonorthogonal to $F$.
+Then we can name the parameters of $F$ to the language and Assumption~\ref{nlm} is now satisfied.
+In particular this assumption holds in $\DCF_{0,m}$ and $\ccm$.

-Under this assumption, Propositions~\ref{internality} and~\ref{wo}, together, suggest that we focus on the following context: a finite rank type $p\in S(A)$ of nonminimality degree greater than~$1$ and a minimal nonmodular type $r\in S(A)$ such that $\aut_A(p/r)$ acts transitively on $p^{(k-1)}$ for some $k\geq\nmdeg(p)$.
+Under this assumption, Propositions~\ref{internality} and~\ref{wo}, together, suggest that we focus on the following context: a finite rank type $p\in S(A)$ of nonminimality degree greater than~$1$ and a minimal nonmodular partial type $r$ over the empty set such that $\aut_A(p/r)$ acts transitively on $p^{(k-1)}$ for some $k\geq\nmdeg(p)$.
 That is, the action of $\aut_A(p/r)$ is ``generically $(k-1)$-transitive" on $p(\U)$.
 Generic transitivity is a generalisation of a notion introduced for algebraic groups by Popov~\cite{Popov2007} and later developed in the context of groups of finite Morley rank by Borovik and Cherlin~\cite{BC2008} as follows:

 \begin{definition}[Generic transitivity~\cite{BC2008}] A definable action of a group $G$ of finite Morley rank on a definable set $S$ of finite Morley rank is \emph{generically k-transitive} if the diaganol action of $G$ on $S^k$ admits an orbit $\mc O$ such that $\RM(S^k \setminus \mc O)<\RM(S^k)$. \end{definition}